 The rocks found in the GNC consist of Fordham Gneiss.
-Rocks of Fordham Gneiss have been altered by high heat and extreme pressure around 1.1 billion years.
+Rocks of Fordham Gneiss were altered by high heat and extreme pressure for around 1.1 billion years.
 The alteration caused the sedimentary rock to recrystallize forming black-and-white banded, metamorphic rock.

 Blurry Eastern Chipmunk on Fordham Gneiss

 The Orchard area of the preserve features sandstone in addition to the predominant Fordham Gneiss and is the only part of the center property that features this geologic deviation.

 2020 Update: The map above is current as of June 2020.
 The trail map above was taken from the Greenburgh Nature Center website.
 The trail descriptions below were as I found them in 2012 when I visited.
 At the time there were only four trails.